marcgloor/pulsechain/README.md

 In order to protect your staked funds on pulsechain mainnet, download respective HOWTOS, Manuals and purchase relevant books.
 Only operate on pulsechain testnet prior to go-live on mainnet and connect yourself with your pulsechain developers peer-group as well in telegram & discord.

-## Let's start
-If you feel ready to build up your own pulsechain validator node, here I share my scripts with you.
-Note that this is not a step-by-step manual to build up a pulsechain validator from scratch.
-There are fantatic sources, e.g. Hodldogs https://hodldog.notion.site/PulseChain-Mainnet-Node-Validator-Guide-390243a66f3449a9a2425db25370ad89

 ## Pulsechain Validator Design
 Hardware:
 I configured 5 physical disks in 4 bays on a HP Enterprise Microserver Gen 8.
 1. 2 RAID1 mirrored operating system EXT4 SSD Sata III disks in 1st disk bay
 2. 2 Pulsechain validator and RAID1 mirrored SSD disks in 2nd & 3rd disk bay
 3. 1 General backup HDD disk to run incremental rsync backup rotation & retention management in 4th disk bay